 This is where artificial intelligence plays an important role.

 According to Gartner, demand forecasting is the most widely used ML application in supply chain planning.
-Their research says that 45% of companies use AI-based demand forecasting and 43% of them plan to use this technology within two years.

 AI in retail: why is it important?